dvagala/pytorch-flutter-FFI-example/README.md

 ### Some benchmarks - FFI vs Current version of the flutter_pytorch_mobile package

 The inference is significantly faster through FFI.
-Moreover, with bigger input tensors, I was getting an OutOfMemoryError before, and now with the FFI it's totally fine.
+Moreover, with bigger input tensors, I was getting an `OutOfMemoryError` before, and now with the FFI it's totally fine.

 The current version of the package:
 Input shape (1, 3, 350, 350) - inference 886ms
 Input shape (1, 3, 700, 700) -  inference 3050ms
-Input shape (1, 3, 2000, 2000) - inference OutOfMemoryError
+Input shape (1, 3, 2000, 2000) -  inference `OutOfMemoryError`
-Input shape (1, 3, 8750, 8750) - inference OutOfMemoryError
+Input shape (1, 3, 8750, 8750) -  inference `OutOfMemoryError`

 FFI:
 Input shape (1, 3, 350, 350) - inference 250ms
 Input shape (1, 3, 700, 700) -  inference 314ms
 Input shape (1, 3, 2000, 2000) -  inference 580ms
 Input shape (1, 3, 8750, 8750) -  inference 12114ms

-(I measured the time to make the model inference from Dart List, and get the output to Dart List, so the conversions to/from C++ data structures are already included in the measures.
-Testing ML model was LDC)
+(I measured the time to make the model inference from `Dart List`, and get the output to `Dart List`, so the conversions to/from C++ data structures are already included in the measures.
+Testing ML model was [LDC](https://github.com/xavysp/LDC))

-Please note, that I don't currently have time to rewrite this package and make a PR.